thaunghtike-share/thaunghtike-share.github.io/_posts/2022-1-19-gitlab-runner-autoscale.md

 alpine:latest
 Runner registered successfully.
 Feel free to start it, but if it's running already the config should be automatically reloaded!
 ```
+We will be asked to enter some information, fill in the options as follows.

+(1) gitlab cordinator url: this is your gitlab host url.
+If you are running a dedicated gitlab instance, enter the host url, otherwise use https://gitlab.com.

+(2) gitlab ci token: Enter the token you just obtained

+(3) gitlab runner description: Enter a description for the runner.
+Something like what the runner does should be fine

+(4) gitlab ci tags: Tags are ways to say, run only jobs that has this tags on them.
+If this is not what you need, most likely, leave it empty.
+We can still have it tagged but disable it later in the gitlab ui by setting the run untagged jobs option to true.

+(5) runner executor:: For the runner executor.
+Make sure to enter docker+machine.

+(6) default docker image: Specify your default docker image, when a job in gitlab-ci.yml file does not specify an image, this default image will be used.

+</h1> Configure the Runner </h1>